leanprover-community/liquid/README.md

 `xelatex blueprint.tex` or `lualatex blueprint.tex` (or even `pdflatex blueprint.tex`
 if you are stuck in the past).

-In order to build the html version you need to generate `blueprint.bbl` using bibtex, copy it to `web.bbl` and run `plastex -c plastex.cfg web.tex`.
-The webpage will be built inside a `web` folder in the repository root folder.
+More complicated goals are easier to handle using [python invoke](https://www.pyinvoke.org/).
+You can run `inv -l` to see the available actions.
+In particular `inv web` will build the website and `inv serve` will serve it locally on port 8000.

 Note that the dependency graph using graph-viz won't work if you simply open `web/dep_graph.html` in a browser because of browser paranoia.
 It has to be accessed through a web server.
-For instance you can go to the `web` folder and type `python -m http.server` and then follow the instructions.

 ## Authoring